 Co-Director of CSIS PhD Program in the Business School

-The Department of Computer Science and Engineering The CSE department is located on the Auraria Campus in the North Classroom Building, Room 2605.
+The Department of Computer Science and Engineering is located in the Lawrence Street Center (1380 Lawrence Street) in suite 800.
 Office hours are from 8 a.m. to 5 p.m.

 Department of Computer Science and Engineering